Acupuncture – Grace Jane

-Acupuncture encourages the body’s natural self-healing process to take effect by balancing the flow of Qi, our life force.
+Acupuncture encourages the body’s innate self-healing process to take effect by balancing the flow of Qi.

 Moxibustion is a traditional Chinese medicine technique that involves the burning of mugwort, a small spongy herb, to facilitate healing.
 The moxa is lit and smoked in a box resting on the stomach or in conjunction with needles.

 It is used on people who have cold or stagnant conditions to warm the meridians, which stimulates circulation and induces smoother flow of blood and qi.
-This method is extremely helpful in alleviating period pains, arthritis and to assist the unborn child to lie in the correct birth position.
+This method is extremely helpful and may assist in alleviating period pains and arthritis pain.

 Another healing aspect of cupping therapy is the release of toxins in the body.
 The suction from the cups can penetrate deep into the tissues, causing them to release harmful toxins.
 It triggers the lymphatic system, clears the blood vessels and stretches and activates the skin.